[Minor revision–posted 5/12/20 (replaces 10/10/17 edition)]

 DATE: May 12, 2020

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure full and equal access to individuals with disabilities to all University programs.

 REVIEW: This OP will be reviewed in November of odd-numbered years by the Campus ADA Coordinator, the Office of Equal Opportunity, the Office of Human Resources, and the Office of the General Counsel, with substantive revisions forwarded to the Office of the President.

-Texas Tech University is committed to the full inclusion of all qualified individuals.
+Texas Tech University is committed to full inclusion of all qualified individuals at our institution.
 As part of this commitment, persons with disabilities will not be subject to discrimination or denied full and equal access to academic programs, employment, activities, benefits, and services offered by the University on the basis of their disability.
 This policy applies to all students, employees (faculty, staff, or student), volunteers, and visitors.

 a.
 Disability – A physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.